DerrykMac/2025-Fun/readme.md

 I'm pretty sure yesterday I had something planned to talk about but I forgot it, So I am adding a [Future Topics Text Document](FutureTopics.md) to write down any ideas to talk about.

 Tommorow I am going to be very busy so i may miss that day or day 4 might be short

+## Day 4

+Today I did screamed into a mic for a sound test... not knowing i was live... besides that today is too stressfull to write anything.